TechnologyMan101/fedora-kde-setup-script/README.md

 Switching to the X11 session is recommended for IBus to work properly.
 The session switcher is located on the login screen near the bottom left corner.

-# User Account Switching
+# Fixes

-If you use only the X11 session for all users and would like user switching to be functional, run `sudo nano /usr/share/kde-settings/kde-profile/default/xdg/kdeglobals` and comment out the “[KDE Action Restrictions]” section by adding a “#” in front of every line in the section.
+If the mouse cursor appears very large on the login screen, run `sudo nano /etc/sddm.conf.d/kde_settings.conf` and add “CursorSize=XX” to the “[Theme]” section of the file.
+Replace XX with the size you want.
+Usually, it would be 24.